 I am trained in Accelerated Resolution Therapy (ART).
 I help clients heal from physical, emotional, and sexual trauma, often in as few as one session.
 This can be done without clients even having to talk about their trauma.
 ART helps clients take away the painful emotions they experience when they think or talk about their trauma.
 I am passionate about ART because I have seen how much it has helped my clients.
 ART is not just for trauma, it can also help with many other mental health issues such as anxiety, depression, OCD, and addiction.
 I would love the opportunity to help you.

-Roy brings extensive experience in providing high-quality therapy and counseling to individuals, couples, and families across diverse clinical settings.
-He is deeply committed to creating a safe, supportive, and goal-oriented space where clients feel heard, respected, and empowered to pursue meaningful healing and personal growth.
+Roy brings extensive experience providing therapy to individuals, couples, and families across diverse clinical settings.
+He is committed to creating a safe, supportive space where clients feel heard, respected, and empowered to pursue meaningful healing and growth.

 Roy’s therapeutic style is warm, empathetic, and collaborative.
 He believes that lasting change happens within a trusting relationship built on authenticity, respect, and compassion.
 His international background, including living and studying abroad, has shaped a culturally responsive and inclusive worldview that enhances his work with clients from diverse backgrounds.